MotorCityCobra/face_ripper_9000/README.md

 Running the script creates three files in your directory.
 One for the faceset.
 One for the scanned mp4s.
 One for the small faces.

+The script can read videos other than mp4s.
+Just do a find and replace in the script to your extension, like mp4 to mkv.
+Best to use mp4s ripped from YouTube.
+Use a third party YouTube video downloader sites or apps to grab dozen(s) of 1080p videos starring the target face.

 # Dependancies
 numpy